-CBS warns of blackout, loss of holiday sporting events for Dish customers
+Dish customers lose CBS amid fee fight

 The network added that it's "committed to providing premium content to our viewers and will continue to negotiate fair value for that content."

-Dish responded in a statement saying that even as more Dish customers turn to digital antennas for access to local channels it recognizes that "many continue to rely on their pay-TV package to get these stations."
+Dish responded in a statement saying that even as more Dish customers turn to digital antennas for access to local channels, it recognizes that "many continue to rely on their pay-TV package to get these stations."

 "For those customers, we are actively working to reach a fair deal before the contract expires knowing that only CBS can force a blackout of its channels," the company said in a statement.